What to Know About Living in Thailand

 In case of a motor vehicle accident, determining the party at fault is generally based upon who has the more expensive vehicle, and should a foreigner be among those involved, he/she may bear the responsibility.
 Fines associated with accidents are sometimes proportionate to the amount of money in one's wallet or bank account.

 One should not call traffic police at an accident, as they would generally factor in a fine (or bribe) that they would keep for themselves.
 Call the tourist police if you are in Bangkok or a major tourist area and they will send someone to assist you.
 Take a photo of the accident at every possible angle and provide these to your insurance company.
 Gather as much information about the other driver as possible but stay calm and let a cool head prevail.
-Etiquette in Thailand

 Thailand's culture, as in most Asian countries, is based on respect and honor.
 Keeping this in mind when considering various customs and points of etiquette will give greater understanding and clarity while in-country.
-General Etiquette

 Some other examples of commonly practiced customs and etiquette ESL teachers should know include: